Under-reporting: Child abuse

+Fraud

 In 2012, the universities of Leicester and Westminster, while collaborating with Serious Organised Crime Agency, estimated that 200,000 people had been victims of online dating fraud.
 The report included instances of under-reported frauds.

+Murder

+Murders are sometimes not reported, due to the fear of the alleged murderer's connection with another murderer, or because of a settlement.
+Forced suicide has led to honour killings going unreported.

 The reported murder rates in China have been criticized for under-reporting unsolved murders due to police salaries being based on the rate of solved cases.

-Disease
+Car accidents

+A 2023 estimate by the National Highway Traffic Safety Administration found that 31.9% of injury crashes and 59.7% of property-damage crashes were not reported to police.

+Medicine

-Under-reported dengue in India, polio in China and Pakistan, disability in Malaysia, and COVID-19 in many countries remain a problem.
-In the United States, it was estimated in 1989 that 40% of the AIDS cases in South Carolina went unreported.
+Under-reported dengue fever in India, polio in Pakistan, disability in Malaysia, and COVID-19 in many countries remain a problem.
+In the United States, it was estimated in 1989 that 40% of the AIDS cases in South Carolina went unreported, largely due to social stigma in the early days of the epidemic.
 In 2008, out of 2,460 deaths from AIDS-related illnesses during a six-year period in Washington, DC, an estimated of 1,337 had not been reported.
 On the basis of national surveys and excess death statistics it was estimated that Covid-19 mortality through September 2021 has been under-reported in India by a factor of as much as 6 or 7.

 Population

-Under-reporting of population in countries such as China has been documented.
+Under-reporting of births and infant deaths in countries such as China has been documented.